distri/md/parse.coffee.md

     parse = (source) ->

 A helper to create section objects.
+Each section contains text and code.

       Section = ->
         text: []